Ixcatl/fables_novasophonia/docs/core/attributes.rst

       * - Belly value
         - Effects
       * - 0 or above
-        - Sleeping with 0 or higher Belly fully replenishes a creature's Anima, and restores 1 Vitality for every sleep action taken during a rest.
+        - Sleeping with 0 or higher Belly fully replenishes a creature's Anima and restores 1 Vitality for every sleep action taken during a rest.
 1 attribute damage is also recovered for each attribute.
       * - Below 0
         - A creature with this much Belly or lower gains only half its maximum Anima, rounded up, from sleep.
+Additional sleep actions in the same rest will not further restore Anima.
       * - Below -5 * Hunger
-        - In addition to the effect above, a creature with this much Belly or lower suffers -1 to all primary attributes, but may roll to spot food twice and take the better result.
+        - In addition to the effect above, a creature with this much Belly or lower suffers -1 to all primary attributes.
       * - Below -10 * Hunger
         - The creature is dead, having succumbed to starvation.